ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 `[minSWrange, maxSWrange, minLRrange, maxLRrange] call CUPSIGNAL_enableTFARIntegration;`

-Obviously, this requires TFAR to function.
-Make sure you only call this server-side (e.g. in an `isServer` block).
+Obviously, this requires TFAR to function, and must be called on every client to work for each of them.

 The parameters should be self-explanatory; they are the minimum and maximum ranges for short-wave and long-range radios respectively (diver radios are ignored).
 They are all optional, defaulting to `[1, 500, 5, 2500]`.